DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 sudo ufw status verbose
 ```

-# The main step
+# The main step for building K8s environment

 ### Step 1: Create a Dedicated User

-We should never use the `root` user for regular Kubernetes management.
+We should never use the `root` user for regular K8s management.
 So instead, using a `non-root` user for improving operational security.
-This is a best Practice to avoid using root for administrative Kubernetes tasks.
+This is a best Practice to avoid using root for administrative K8s tasks.

 ```bash
  adduser petops